SwiftNextStep/aws-cdk-simple-app/README.md

 So what are you waiting to start creating your Infra the same way you write code?
-A discount code?
-So wait no more.
-Use the code RELEASE and enroll for only $9.99, or click here (https://www.udemy.com/course/aws-cdk-course/?couponCode=RELEASE).
+Click here (https://www.udemy.com/course/aws-cdk-course/?referralCode=6DA11CA58F11328F8357).